-I've heard that sexually transmitted human papillomavirus (HPV) is linked to cervical cancer in women.
+I've heard that sexually transmitted human papillomavirus (HPV) is linked to cervical cancer.
 Can HPV infection increase cancer risk in men, too?

 Answer From Pritish K. Tosh, M.D.

 Yes, men can develop cancer from certain strains of the virus.
 Men may develop HPV-associated cancer of the mouth and throat, penis, or anus.

 HPV infections are common among sexually active people, and infections often cause no symptoms.
 The immune system usually clears HPV infections.